AbhayChandel13/TodoPERN_App/README.md

 # TodoPERN_App

 This is a Full Stack App made in Postgres(as database),Express to communicate between frontend and backend ,React in FrontEnd, and
-Node JS for backend server creation
+Node JS for backend server creation.

 Front End  Final result :-->